Learn how freelancing in Estonia works in 2026: FIE setup, taxes, VAT, social tax, invoices, payments, visas, and Flexhire.

 Unemployment insurance is different from social tax.
 EMTA states that from 1 January 2025 through 2028 the employee unemployment insurance contribution rate is 1.6% and the employer rate is 0.8%, but those are employment payroll rules.
 A freelancer should not assume employee-style unemployment insurance protection just because they pay FIE social tax.

 The entrepreneur account has separate mechanics.
 EMTA describes a 20% business income tax on income received, split between income tax and social tax, with rates of 22%, 24%, or 26% where a funded-pension contribution of 2%, 4%, or 6% applies.
+If entrepreneur-account receipts exceed EUR 40,000 in a calendar year, EMTA says the person must register as an entrepreneur in the commercial register and as a VAT payer.
 It can be efficient for simple activity, but it is not a substitute for advice if you have B2B clients, expenses, VAT questions, or cross-border services.

 Possibly, depending on where you are tax resident, where the work is performed, where the client is located, whether foreign withholding applies, and whether a tax treaty or EU social-security coordination rule applies.
 Keep contracts, invoices, platform statements, payment-provider statements, bank receipts, withholding evidence, and exchange-rate records.
 Cross-border freelancers should ask an Estonian tax adviser before assuming that an Estonian FIE or OU solves all foreign tax issues.

 VAT-registered freelancers need stronger invoice discipline.
 EMTA's VAT accounting and invoice guidance points to the VAT Act requirements for issuing invoices, simplified invoices, required invoice information, references on invoices, and cases where the place of supply of services is not Estonia.
-For EU B2B services, VAT treatment can depend on the client's VAT status and where the place of supply is deemed to be.
+For EU B2B services, VAT treatment can depend on the client's VAT status and where the place of supply is deemed to be; for B2C and digital services, destination-country VAT and special-scheme rules may matter.

 FIEs must also keep accounting and tax records.
 EMTA says self-employed persons keeping cash-basis accounts must follow relevant parts of the Accounting Act and Estonian financial reporting standard, while accrual-basis accounting follows the full Accounting Act.
 In practice, keep the contract, statement of work, invoice, acceptance evidence, Flexhire or platform statement, Wise/Payoneer/Stripe statement, crypto transaction evidence if applicable, bank receipt, FX rate, and provider fee.

-Estonia-based freelancers can use SEPA bank transfers, international wires, Wise, Payoneer, Stripe, Flexhire platform payouts, and crypto where lawful and properly documented.
+Estonia-based freelancers can use Single Euro Payments Area (SEPA) bank transfers, international wires through the SWIFT network, Wise, Payoneer, Stripe, Flexhire platform payouts, and crypto where lawful and properly documented.
 The best route depends on client country, currency, fees, speed, VAT record-keeping, bank compliance, and whether the provider supports your exact personal or business setup.

 Platforms like Flexhire, Fiverr, and Upwork are generally usable by Estonia-based freelancers when the work is lawful, properly documented, and reported for tax, VAT, social-tax, accounting, and immigration purposes.
 Fiverr and Upwork can help with marketplace discovery and smaller projects, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contract records, payment support, and a clearer long-term work history.